pieceofnerd/system-issues-tracker/README.md

     ```
     This will drop you into the interactive shell within the container.

+### Design Decisions & Trade-offs and possible Improvments

-    **IMPORTANT**: The `Dockerfile` copies your `src/main/resources/google-creds.json` directly into the image for convenience.
-For production environments, it is strongly recommended to manage sensitive files like `google-creds.json` more securely, for example, by mounting it as a Docker volume at runtime:
+1)The `Dockerfile` copies `src/main/resources/google-creds.json` directly into the image for convenience.
+For production environments, it is strongly recommended to manage sensitive files like `google-creds.json` more securely, for example, by mounting it as a Docker volume at runtime
-    ```bash
-    docker run -it -v /path/to/your/local/google-creds.json:/app/src/main/resources/google-creds.json issue-tracker-cli
-    ```
+2) Google Sheets does not support transactions or atomic multi-step operations.Because of this the application does NOT pretend to have transactional guarantees.
+As future improvment would be better to have a Database to gain transactionalsupport, improved performance, and better data integrity or implement more deep locking system on backend side.
+3)In future would be good to implement idempotency for create/update operations to allow clients to safely retry failed requests without creating duplicate issues or causing incorrect updates.
+4) In future would be good to introduce a caching layerto reduce API calls to Google Sheets for frequently accessed data, improving performance and reducing the risk of hitting rate limits.